audreyfeldroy/cookiecutter-pypackage/README.md

    generate an API token, and copy it.
 3. Go to the repository settings on GitHub, and add a secret named `PYPI_TOKEN` with the token you just copied.

-### TestPyPI

-1. Sign up at [TestPyPI].
-2. Go to the Account Settings on TestPyPI, generate an API token, and copy it.
-3. Go to the repository settings on GitHub, and add a secret named `TEST_PYPI_TOKEN` with the token you just copied.

 ### Read the Docs